mabel-dev/opteryx.dev/docs/get-started/guides/polars-and-opteryx.md

-# Polars and Opteryx Integration
+# Integrating Polars with Opteryx

 This short guide demonstrates how to integrate Polars and Opteryx, showing you how to query a Polars dataframe with Opteryx and how to return Polars dataframe from Opteryx.